 Since this is an activity that increases shipping time,

 The trade-off is between doing it manually and automatizing it.

-If the cost of the time lost exceeds the cost of installing and running packaging machines like carton erectors and packing robots, automation is certainly the answer.
+If the cost of the time lost exceeds the cost of installing and running packaging machines such as carton erectors and packing robots, automation is certainly the answer.

 In case of batch pick:

-Batch-picking does not allow packing and labeling like in the case of individual item-picking.
-This methodology will require you to separate each order and check for accuracy during the packing phase.
+Batch-picking does not allow packing and labeling as in the case of individual item-picking.
+This method will require you to separate each order and check for accuracy during the packing phase.

-Here, a picking list and/or loading guide enumerating the products associated with an order and a barcode to compare what is being picked vs. what was ordered, can significantly reduce the problem of shipping the wrong items and/or wrong quantities.
+Here, a picking list and/or loading guide enumerating the products associated with an order and a barcode to compare what is being picked versus what was ordered can significantly reduce the problem of shipping the wrong items and/or wrong quantities.

 Once the orders have been checked for accuracy, they are packed into cartons (depending on fragility, protective packing is added) and labeled.
-And once pick and pack operations have been accomplished without error, comes the turn for the shipping process itself.
+Once pick and pack operations have been accomplished without error comes the turn for the shipping process itself.

-Here you take the final measures to assign the transit mode and prepare shipment orders accordingly.
-It includes:
+Here, you take the final measures to assign the transit mode and prepare shipment orders accordingly.
+This includes: